RochesterRizzo/Rizzo-Hours/README.md

-# Prof. Rizzo Office Hours Site
+# Professor Rizzo's Office Hours Site

 This is a simple static website.
 It has one file: `index.html`.